iliassioutis/iliassioutis.github.io/project-delivery/agile-scrum/index.md

   - **Action:** we log a blocker on the board and assign an owner.
 Until the vendor error semantics are clarified, we implement a conservative, safe failure behaviour:
     - we show the last successfully retrieved status (if one exists) so agents can still work,
     - we label it clearly as potentially out of date (“Status may be stale”) so we do not mislead customers,
-    - we log each failure with a correlation ID so we can trace and debug the exact request end-to-end,
+    - we log each failure with a correlation ID so we can link the user action to the exact vendor call and share precise evidence with the vendor,
-    - and we offer a manual retry with a short cooldown so agents can attempt a refresh without spamming the vendor API.
+    - and we provide a “Retry/Refresh status” button that triggers one new fetch, and we disable it for a short cooldown period (for example, 60 seconds) so repeated clicks do not overload or throttle the vendor API.
     We escalate to the vendor with evidence (timestamps, correlation IDs, sample responses) if the sandbox behaviour is still inconsistent by end of day.

 - **Day 4 risk:** Security approval for the vendor API key is delayed, and the integration work is now blocked.